ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

          - leave TCP/IP enabled
       - You may need to re-boot after installing MySQL

-- **install** Check that the DAE is logging EPICS block (especially if this is the first time epics has been installed).
-See  [DAE troubleshooting](DAE-Trouble-Shooting) "No log files are produced ..."

 ## Install EPICS

 - From a command prompt type the following (if your command prompt doesn't support UNC paths, use `pushd` instead of `cd`): `cd \\isis\inst$\Kits$\CompGroup\ICP\Releases\X.x.m\EPICS` where `X.x.m` is the version you wish to install